HL7/carin-bb/input/pagecontent/index.md

   <li>Updated from US Core 3.1.0 to 4.0.0 affecting the inherited requirements of the <a href="StructureDefinition-C4BB-Patient.html">Patient</a>, <a href="StructureDefinition-C4BB-Practitioner.html">Practitioner</a>, and <a href="StructureDefinition-C4BB-Organization.html">Organization</a> profiles. (<a href="https://jira.hl7.org/browse/FHIR-33177">FHIR-33177</a>)</li>

-  <li>Changed cardinality of ExplanationOfBenefit.item from 0..* to 1..* in <a href="StructureDefinition-C4BB-ExplanationOfBenefit.html">Base ExplanationOfBenefit Profile</a> requiring ExplanationOfBenefit for all <a href="artifacts.html#structures-resource-profiles">all Resource ExplanationOfBenefit profiles</a> (<a href="https://jira.hl7.org/browse/FHIR-34241">FHIR-34241</a>)</li>
+  <li>Changed cardinality of ExplanationOfBenefit.item from 0..* to 1..* in <a href="StructureDefinition-C4BB-ExplanationOfBenefit.html">Base ExplanationOfBenefit profile</a> requiring ExplanationOfBenefit for all <a href="artifacts.html#structures-resource-profiles">all Resource ExplanationOfBenefit profiles</a> (<a href="https://jira.hl7.org/browse/FHIR-34241">FHIR-34241</a>)</li>

-  <li>Require item.location[x] to be only CodeableConcept in <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Professional-NonClinician.html">Professional</a> and <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Oral.html">Oral</a> (ExplanationOfBenefit Profiles (<a href="https://jira.hl7.org/browse/FHIR-32067">FHIR-32067</a>)</li>
+  <li>Require item.location[x] to be only CodeableConcept in <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Professional-NonClinician.html">Professional</a> and <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Oral.html">Oral</a> (ExplanationOfBenefit profiles (<a href="https://jira.hl7.org/browse/FHIR-32067">FHIR-32067</a>)</li>
   <li>Changed <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Professional-NonClinician.html">Professional NonClinician ExplanationOfBenefit</a> item.location[x] from cardinality of 0..1 to 1..1 and added Must Support (<a href="https://jira.hl7.org/browse/FHIR-34148">FHIR-34148</a>)</li>

   <li>Changed item.serviced[x] and billablePeriod cardinality (<a href="https://jira.hl7.org/browse/FHIR-31639">FHIR-31639</a>)
     <ul>
-      <li>ExplanationOfBenefit.item.serviced[x] from 0..1 to 1..1 for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Outpatient-Institutional.html">Outpatient Institutional ExplanationOfBenefit Profile</a></li>
+      <li>ExplanationOfBenefit.item.serviced[x] from 0..1 to 1..1 for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Outpatient-Institutional.html">Outpatient Institutional ExplanationOfBenefit profile</a></li>
-      <li>ExplanationOfBenefit.item.serviced[x] and ExplanationOfBenefit.billablePeriod from 0..1 to 1..1 for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Professional-NonClinician.html">Professional NonClinician ExplanationOfBenefit Profile</a></li>
+      <li>ExplanationOfBenefit.item.serviced[x] and ExplanationOfBenefit.billablePeriod from 0..1 to 1..1 for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Professional-NonClinician.html">Professional NonClinician ExplanationOfBenefit profile</a></li>
-      <li>ExplanationOfBenefit.item.serviced[x] from 0..1 to 1..1 for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Pharmacy.html">Pharmacy ExplanationOfBenefit Profile</a></li>
+      <li>ExplanationOfBenefit.item.serviced[x] from 0..1 to 1..1 for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Pharmacy.html">Pharmacy ExplanationOfBenefit profile</a></li>
     </ul>
   </li>
   <li>Moved ExplanationOfBenefit.total[benefitpaymentstatus] slice to ExplanationOfBenefit.supportingInfo[benefitpaymentstatus] (therefore not requiring an amount property) for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Inpatient-Institutional.html">Inpatient Institutional</a>, <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Outpatient-Institutional.html">Outpatient Institutional</a>, <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Pharmacy.html">Pharmacy</a>, and <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Oral.html">Oral</a> ExplanationOfBenefit profiles (<a href="https://jira.hl7.org/browse/FHIR-33082">FHIR-33082</a>)</li>